-Currently, a USA Hockey Level 4 coach, Austin has been coaching with the Junior Everblades the past three seasons and has been a skating coach with the Hertz Arena Learn to Skate program for the past six years.
+Currently, a USA Hockey Level 4 coach, Austin has been coaching with the Junior Everblades the past four seasons and has been a skating coach with the Hertz Arena Learn to Skate program for the past seven years.
 His coaching accomplishments include numerous tournament championships, the SAHOF State 12U A Championship, and SAHOF State 10A Silver State Championship.

 Austin's coaching philosophy focuses heavily on, creativity, character development, leadership skills.

 Coach James has more than 20 years of experience instructing at hockey clinics and camps from Ontario to Southwest Florida.

 James' coaching tenure with the Junior Everblades began in 2006 leading the Mite AA team and since then he has coached every youth age division.
 Some notable coaching achievements include winning State Championships at the U18 AAA level in 2008, U12 A in 2018, and U10 A Silver in 2020.

 James played minor hockey in Guelph, Ontario, and then for the Junior Everblades.
 He played junior hockey for the Walkerton Hawks and club hockey for Florida Gulf Coast University.
 In addition to coaching and playing, James has been a linesman in the ECHL since 2007.